── Conflicts ────────────────────────────────────────── tidyverse_conflicts() ──

 ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors

 Say we want to count, calculate totals, or averages for a particular column by a particular grouping variable.
+For example, suppose we want to group gender_source_value column in the person table and count the number of person_ids for each value of gender_source_value.
 We can use a SELECT/GROUP BY pattern to do this.

 There are some requirements to using SELECT/GROUP BY: